scylladb/scylladb/docs/kb/use-perf.rst

 `Perf`` is most useful when the CPU being probed runs at 100% utilization so that you can identify large chunks of execution time used by particular functions.

-Note that due to polling, Scylla will easily drive CPUs to 100% even when it is not bottlenecked.
+Note that due to polling, ScyllaDB will easily drive CPUs to 100% even when it is not bottlenecked.
 It will spin (poll) for some time, waiting for new requests.
 It tends to show in the perf reports as functions related to polling having high CPU time.

 Perf can also be a useful tool when you suspect that something that shouldn’t be running is running.
 One example is systems with very high ``reactor_utilization`` (indicating non-polling work), where the Linux view of ``system`` CPU utilization is also high.
-It indicates that the Linux Kernel, not Scylla, is the main user of the CPU, so additional investigation is needed.
+It indicates that the Linux Kernel, not ScyllaDB, is the main user of the CPU, so additional investigation is needed.

 perf top
 --------